 Over time, though, I have learned some odd facts about Christmas that are not just fun to bring up in conversations but important to know.
-Today being the eighth day of Christmas, I will share 8 interesting facts about Christmas.
+Today being the eighth day to Christmas, I will share 8 interesting facts about Christmas.

 December 25 was originally a pagan celebration.
 However, Christmas has now become known as the day of celebration for Jesus’s birth.
 The importance of Jesus’ birth to the world was that he started a journey to redeem humanity by teaching and disciplining people who believed in the good news he came to share.
 His death marked the ultimate sacrifice paid for the salvation of man with God the Father.
 Jesus’ birth was prophesied about decades before he was born and found in books of the Bible.
 The story of Jesus’ birth, life, and death embody more meaning to love and is the greatest love story told.

 Even though nobody knows when exactly Jesus of Nazareth was born, nobody celebrated his birthday for hundreds of years.
 December 25 now marks the birth of the greatest love story and an important festivity that spreads love.

 Also, the Christmas wreath originated as a symbol of Christ.
 The holly represents the crown of thorns Jesus wore at his crucifixion, and the red berries symbolize the blood he shed.
 So when you see a wreath this season, you’ll remember the reason for the season.